-When a child is absent from school, a telephone call on the first day of absence (as early as possible) is essential.
-If no telephone call is made by 9.30am, the school office will telephone the family to ascertain the reason for absence.
+When a child is absent from school, a telephone call or email to firstname.lastname@example.org on the first day of absence (as early as possible) is essential.
+If no telephone call or email is made by 9.30am, the school office will telephone the family to ascertain the reason for absence.
 For every subsequent day that your child is absent, please ring the school to confirm that he/she will not be attending.

 We ask that parents keep children at home who have suffered from sickness or diarrhoea for 48hrs.